Materials-Data-Science-and-Informatics/awesome-fair/README.md

 ### Provenance tracking

-* [AiiDA](https://www.aiida.net/) Automated Interactive Infrastructure and Database for Computational Science (AiiDA) is an open-source Python infrastructure to help researchers with automating, managing, persisting, sharing and reproducing the complex workflows associated with modern computational science and all associated data.
-Fully automated provenance tracking, but manual and semi automatic also possible.
+* [AiiDA](https://www.aiida.net/) Automated Interactive Infrastructure and Database for Computational Science (AiiDA) to automatically track provenance of complex workflows of modern computational science and all associated data, [code](https://github.com/aiidateam/aiida-core)

 * [DataLad](https://www.datalad.org/) A free and open-source distributed data management system for everyone.
-It is based on git-annex with manual to automatic provenance tracking.
+It is based on git-annex with manual to automatic provenance tracking, [code](https://github.com/datalad/datalad).

+* [MLflow](https://mlflow.org/) Tool to track the provenance of machine learning applications, [code](https://github.com/mlflow/mlflow/).

 ### Data management